rzfeeser/ansible-astros/README.md

 # ansible-astros

 ## Overview

-This repository provides an Ansible playbook to fetch the current list of astronauts in space using the [Open Notify API](http://api.open-notify.org/astros.json).
-The playbook retrieves the data and saves it locally as a JSON file.
+This repository contains Ansible playbooks for space data automation:
+- `playbook.yml` fetches the current list of astronauts in space.
+- `playbook-iss.yml` retrieves the real-time location of the International Space Station (ISS).
+Both use the public Open Notify API and save results as local JSON files for further analysis or sharing.

 ## Author